unfolding PANS PANDAS | reshaping BRAIN+BODY health

 • Click on The Weather Network here.

-For a comprehensive list of events and attractions, please visit the Tourism Calgary Events Calendar.
+For a comprehensive list of attractions & events, please visit Tourism Calgary.

 If you are unable to attend the conference, you can request a refund through Eventbrite up to 30 days before the event (deadline: April 28).
 Refunds for single-ticket orders will be automatically processed (typically 10 business days), while refund requests for multi-ticket or group purchases will require manual review and approval.
 Eventbrite charges a non-refundable fee for every ticket sold.
 Attendees will get a refund for the cost of their ticket minus the ticketing fee.